sycrw/portcats/docs/index.md

 ## How does it work?

 This Project is a Simple React App created with vite.
-It uses React Router, TailwindCSS MarkdownToJSX.
-We don't use any backend, so all the data is stored in markdown and JSON files:
+It uses React Router, TailwindCSS and ReactMarkdown.
+We don't use any backend, so all the data is stored in statically served markdown and JSON files:

 On the index page all the data ist loated from info.json.
-It contains an array of objects, which contain the information about the ports:
+It contains an array of objects, which contains the information about the ports:

 ```JSON
     {